Vector-Hector/ekin/readme.md

 integers
 and depending on the sum of this subset, you may increment or decrement the values of the subset by 1:

-- If the sum is smaller than zero, you may decrement all the values of the subset by 1.
+- If the sum is smaller than zero, you increment all the values of the subset by 1.
-- If the sum is greater than zero, you may increment all the values of the subset by 1.
+- If the sum is greater than zero, you decrement all the values of the subset by 1.
 - If the sum is zero, both operations are allowed.

 The question is: Is this vector bounded for all `n`?